ironpeakservices/ironpeak.be/content/blog/bypassing-apple-mie.md

 5. The spill overwrites a neighbouring `ucred`'s `cr_uid` with `0`.
 6. The attacker becomes that process (their own child, by setup) and runs the shell as root.

-Informed speculation, to be clear.
-Calif may have used a different reach (Mach IPC, IOKit, sockets) or a different leak.
-But the *shape* of the chain is constrained by what they published, and this shape fits.
-We'll know for sure when the 55-page report ships.
+Speculation, to be clear.
+The chain above is one shape an exploit could take, nothing more.

 ### Cross-platform reach